Enuka Okuma: 2010s—2020s: Continued success

 Okuma was cast as one of lead characters in the ABC pilot, The Adversaries, in 2015.
 That year, she also guest starred as Nia Lahey on the hit series How to Get Away with Murder.

 She joined the series Workin' Moms in 2021 as recurring character Sloane Mitchell and became a regular the following season.

+Okuma was cast in the series Paradise as recurring character Terri Rogers-Collins, and became a series regular in season two.

 Writing and directing

 Okuma made her directorial debut with the short film, Cookie, on which she was also a writer, actor, and executive producer.

 In 2015, Okuma co-wrote the Rookie Blue episode titled "Best Man".

 Awards

 For her role in Madison, she was nominated for Best Performance in a Children's or Youth Program or Series at the 1995 Gemini Awards.
 The following year, also for Madison, she was nominated for Best Performance by an Actress in a Continuing Leading Dramatic Role.

 Okuma won a Women In Film award at the 1999 Vancouver International Film Festival for her role in Daydrift.

 For her role on Rookie Blue, Okuma was nominated for Best Performance by an Actress in a Featured Supporting Role in a Dramatic Series at the 2011 Gemini Awards, and for the Canadian Screen Award for Best Performance by an Actress in a Featured Supporting Role in a Dramatic Program or Series at the 2013 Canadian Screen Awards.